rjmfernandes/local-ansible-cp/README.md

     custom_java_path: /usr/lib/jvm/java-17-openjdk-arm64
 ```

 You will also want to make sure the server instances in hosts.yml match the ones defined in the docker-compose.yml file (just like the example here).
-Comment out either kafka_controller instances or the zookeeper one.
+Comment out either kafka_controller entry or the zookeeper one.

 Finally run the docker-compose: